 More beauty.
 More spirit.
 More love.

 Moana Meadow is an interfaith minister and the founder of Medicine Earth (a small church in Sebastopol, CA).
 She has been a birth doula, a hospice chaplain, she is a writer, a teacher, and a mother, and she considers herself a good witch.
 She works at the edges of life, death, earth and prayer to bring you to your own magic.
 She wants you to sing, play, and die well.
 And she can help you do that.

 Moana believes each person is essentially whole and healing.
-The snags and blocks that prevent our lives from flourishing are small obstacles that can be eased through with love and awareness.
+The blocks that prevent our lives from flourishing are momentary obstacles that can be eased through with loving awareness.

 Moana Meadow was born in Hawaii to vagabond parents.
 She rebelled by becoming a minister.
-In recent years, her vagabond inheritance has revealed itself, and she has begun weaving the sacred with the profane.
+Nevertheless, her vagabond inheritance reveals itself as she weaves the sacred with the profane.